brenns10/talks/_posts/2015-09-06-irc-and-lulu.md

 - Server: irc.case.edu
 - Port: 6697
 - Use SSL?
 Yes.
     - If you see an option to accept invalid certificates, enable it.
+If you see warnings about invalid certificates, ignore them (sorry!).

 {{site.endslide}}